jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/lakhta.md

 categories: [Races]
 ---

-{% include raceBlock.html name="Lakhta" origin="Danaros" home="Kruna" nation="Lakhta Hegemony" nationlink="/nations/laktha_hegemony" %}
+{% include raceBlock.html name="Lakhta" origin="Danaros" home="Velikaya" nation="Lakhta Hegemony" nationlink="/nations/laktha_hegemony" %}

 Laktha are pale-skinned humans originally from [Danaros](/locations/danaros), where they had a sizable kingdom with a large land-based army, but not much of a navy.
 Their ancestral lands were far removed from the origins of [the Unbinding](/history/the-unbinding),